Watch anglage training · Les Brenets · 4 participants

 What this day should give you

-• A concrete view of the bench, the tools and the level expected.
+• A concrete view of the bench, the tools and the work expected.

 • Initial reference points for gesture, organisation and reading.